mattshardman/test-docs/docs/index.md

 +-- index.ts    # entry point for the feature, it should serve as the public API of the given feature and exports everything that should be used outside the feature
 ```

-**2. Build components in storybooks**
+--2.
+Build components in storybooks--

-* Once the new files and been scaffolded using code gen tools the new feature should be build out and tested in storybooks.
+- Once the new files and been scaffolded using code gen tools the new feature should be build out and tested in storybooks.
-* We should follow a "Component Driven Design" approach.
+- We should follow a "Component Driven Design" approach.
 This generally means 2 things:
   1. Start with the smallest components and build up to larger components and pages composed of the smaller components
   2. Stories are tests!
 When creating new components we should be following a Test Driven Development pattern, this doesn't neccessarily mean writing tests with `jest`/`react-testing-library` for every component.
 By following a iterative process and checking story output as we go we are naturally following Test Driven Development - our visual testing is the verify step.

 From Storybook's visual testing handbook:

 ```
 test
   setup